rolldown/rolldown/CONTRIBUTING.md

 ### Submitting a pull request

 We accept pull requests for all bugs, fixes, improvements, and new features.
-Before submitting a pull request, be sure your build passes locally using the development workflow below.
+Before submitting a pull request, be sure your build passes locally using the development workflow above.

-## Development workflow

-The following commands are available and should be used in your standard development workflow.

-> Every command will run both Rust and Node.js scripts.
-To only target one, append `-rust` or `-node` to the just command.

-- `just init` - Install required tools and dependencies.
--